 In 1740, Edwards helped arrange a visit to America by George Whitefield, the British evangelical minister who spread the First Great Awakening throughout the American colonies.

-The First Great Awakening gathered momentum again, and in 1741 Jonathan Edwards preached none of his greatest sermons, Sinners in the Hands of an Angry God, in Enfield, Conn.
+The First Great Awakening again gathered momentum, and on July 8, 1741 Jonathan Edwards preached one of his greatest sermons, Sinners in the Hands of an Angry God, in Enfield, Conn.
 Today it is considered a classic of American literature.

 “Unconverted men walk over the pit of hell on a rotten covering,” he preached.
 His voice was mild but his message was so powerful his listeners gripped their pews.